wizardofwhimsy/wizardofwhimsy.github.io/jasper-master/_posts/2018-05-24-Huson-Caves.md

 On our way back up the stairs, James got into a conversation with a hiker, talking about a hole James saw on the way down.
 The hiker told him where the various branches of the cave go.
 He showed him a hole to go in, and they crawled through, along with the guys’ wife.
 I decided to stay back, claiming a touch of claustrophobia, or maybe just being burnt out from taking so many photos and not being willing to crawl and creep around tight spaces on slippery rocks with a finicky Chihuahua.

 While James was in the cave, I met our neighbours from our camping spot.
 They informed us about a decommissioned trail to check out.
 Instead of going straight back to our vehicle, we hung a left and walked passed a sign that told us not to enter.
 This is not a move I recommend, as there was a risk of running into things like sinkholes and underground passages…so I didn’t tell you to do this!
 The trail led to a dirt and rock bridge that had collapsed.
 Unable to proceed further, we had a good look around.
-We saw the other side of our lake with the log jam where we were trying to access the caves in our kayaks.
+We saw the other side of our lake with the logjam where we were trying to access the caves in our kayaks.
 We had a good laugh: we were actually thought we could paddle through that!
 We met a couple of batches of people on the trail and had discussions with them about secret hideaways on Vancouver Island, that is, until they found out we were bloggers and the conversations abruptly came to an end.

 ![Huson Caves](/assets/images/post13-husoncaves/we_thought_we_could_kayak_through_this.jpg)*We thought we could paddle through this!*

 After leaving the caves, James and I later went cutting firewood at the brush piles further up the road.
 I sat on the truck watching him.
 He seemed to get carried away and cut more logs than we could ever use.
-We ended up taking some home at the end of camping trip and leaving a lot behind for the next set of campers.
+We ended up taking some home at the end of our camping trip and leaving a lot behind for the next set of campers.

 After supper, I was taking pictures of the sunset.
 James hopped in the kayak without saying anything and took off across the lake in the semi dark.
 He went quite far until I couldn’t see him.
 I was starting to think of calling 911 again when he eventually emerged out of the evening darkness.